bytebunch/bbwp-seo/README.md

-# bytebunch-seo
+# BBWP-seo
-ByteBunch SEO is a wordpress plugin for your website seo.
+BBWP SEO is a wordpress plugin for your website seo.

-Recommended wordpress version is 4.x+
+Recommended wordpress version is 4.4+

 We also recommend you to use the following code in your theme.